 Management assesses financial assets for impairment at each year end.
 If the asset's fair value is below cost and considered to be significant or prolonged an impairment will be recognized in the statement of comprehensive income.
 The impairment assessment with regards to the loan receivable from Photovoltaic Technology Intellectual Property (Pty) Ltd requires significant judgement.
 The reason that the full loan was not impaired is because the University expects to recover the remaining R13.7m.
-Photovoltaic Technology Intellectual Property (Pty) Ltd requires significant judgement.
-The reason that the full loan was not impaired is because the University expects to recover the remaining R13.7m.
-Photovoltaic Technology Intellectual Property (Pty) Ltd currently has an offer to purchase their investment property which makes the outstanding loan recoverable.
+Photovoltaic Technology Intellectual Property (Pty) Ltd currenlty has an offer to purchase their investment property which makes the outstanding loan recoverable.